imagekit-developer/imagekit-ruby/README.md

 **List of transformations**

 The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations).
-The SDK gives a name to each transformation parameter, making the code simpler, making the code simpler and readable.
+The SDK gives a name to each transformation parameter, making the code simpler, making the code simpler, and readable.
-If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the transformation code from ImageKit docs as the name when using in the `url` function.
+If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the transformation code from ImageKit docs as the name when using the `url` function.

 | Supported Transformation Name | Translates to parameter |
 |-------------------------------|-------------------------|